MoitessierLab/pKa-predictor/README.md

 2023-12-07

 # Required libraries:
-torch, torch_geometric, pandas, numpy, rdkit, seaborn
+torch, torch_geometric, pandas, numpy, rdkit, seaborn, hyperopt

 # How to run
 Command to see the usage of this python script: